MarketSquare/SSHLibrary/INSTALL.rst

 To use SSHLibrary with Python, you will need to have `paramiko
 <http://paramiko.org>`__ SSH module and its dependency `PyCrypto
-<http://pycrypto.org>`__ intalled.
+<http://pycrypto.org>`__ installed.
 How to install them depends on
 are you on Linux or Windows.

 On Linux
 ~~~~~~~~

-If you are `using pip`_ to intall SSHLibrary itself, you should get both
+If you are `using pip`_ to install SSHLibrary itself, you should get both
 Paramiko and PyCrypto installed automatically.

 Alternatively you can use your distribution's package manager.
 For